larssont/Raahma/README.md

-# Warisago
+# Raahma
 ## Descrpition

-Warisago is an interactive-fiction singleplayer RPG set in the medieval times.
+Raahma is an interactive-fiction singleplayer RPG set in the medieval times.
-There's no goal in warisago, you make your own story.
-You can decide to spend.
+There's no goal in raahma, you make your own story.

 ## How to play